-In the opinion of management, Jingdong Century's Contractual Arrangements with the VIEs and the Nominee Shareholders are in compliance with PRC laws and regulations and are legally binding and enforceable.
-The Nominee Shareholders are also shareholders or nominees of shareholders of the Company and therefore have no current interest in seeking to act contrary to the contractual arrangements.
-However, there are substantial uncertainties regarding the interpretation and application of PRC laws and regulations including those that govern the Group's contractual arrangements, which could limit the Group's ability to enforce these contractual arrangements and if the Nominee Shareholders of the VIEs were to reduce their interests in the Company, their interest may diverge from that of the Company and that may potentially increase the risk that they would seek to act contrary to the contractual arrangements.
-The Company's ability to control the VIEs also depends on the power of attorney Jingdong Century has to vote on all matters requiring shareholder approval in the VIEs.
+In the opinion of management, the relevant PRC subsidiaries' Contractual Arrangements with the VIEs and the Nominee Shareholders are in compliance with PRC laws and regulations and are legally binding and enforceable.
+The Nominee Shareholders are also shareholders or nominees of shareholders of the Company and therefore have no current interest in seeking to act contrary to the Contractual Arrangements.
+However, there are substantial uncertainties regarding the interpretation and application of PRC laws and regulations including those that govern the Group's Contractual Arrangements, which could limit the Group's ability to enforce these Contractual Arrangements and if the Nominee Shareholders of the VIEs were to reduce their interests in the Company, their interest may diverge from that of the Company and that may potentially increase the risk that they would seek to act contrary to the Contractual Arrangements.
+The Company's ability to control the VIEs also depends on the power of attorney the relevant PRC subsidiaries have to vote on all matters requiring shareholder approval in the VIEs.
 As noted above, the Company believes these power of attorney are legally enforceable but may not be as effective as direct equity ownership.
-In addition, if the Group's corporate structure and contractual arrangements with the VIEs through which the Group conducts its business in PRC were found to be in violation of any existing or future PRC laws and regulations, the relevant PRC regulatory authorities could:
+In addition, if the Group's corporate structure and the Contractual Arrangements with the VIEs through which the Group conducts its business in PRC were found to be in violation of any existing or future PRC laws and regulations, the relevant PRC regulatory authorities could:

-- \cdot revoke or refuse to grant or renew the Group's business and operating licenses; - · restrict or prohibit related party transactions between Jingdong Century and its subsidiaries, the VIEs; - · impose fines, confiscate income or other requirements which the Group may find difficult or impossible to comply with; - · require the Group to alter the corporate structure operations; and - · restrict or prohibit the Group's ability to finance its operations.
+- · revoke or refuse to grant or renew the Group's business and operating licenses; - · restrict or prohibit related party transactions between the relevant PRC subsidiaries and their subsidiaries, the VIEs; - · impose fines, confiscate income or other requirements which the Group may find difficult or impossible to comply with; - · require the Group to alter the corporate structure operations; and - · restrict or prohibit the Group's ability to finance its operations.